Mutual Recognition Agreement

 5. Is there a limit on the number of times I can attempt the exam?

 No there are no limits to the number of times you can attempt certification.
-However you must also re-attempt any failed station within two (2) years.
+However you must also re-attempt exam within two (2) years.
 CBOCAT recommends that TICs contact the Education Committee and obtain guidance from the International Certification Candidate Liaison prior to attempting the National Certification Exam.

 6. Where and when can I write the exams?